markokr/pghashlib/README.rst

 List of currently provided algorithms.

 ==============  =========  ======  =======  ==============================
- Algorithm      CPU-indep  64-bit  Partial  Description
+ Algorithm      CPU-indep   Bits   Partial  Description
 ==============  =========  ======  =======  ==============================
+ city64          no          64      no      CityHash64
+ city128         no         128      no      CityHash128
+ crc32           yes         32     yes      CRC32
- lookup2         no         yes     no       Jenkins lookup2
+ lookup2         no          64      no      Jenkins lookup2
- lookup3         no         yes     no       Jenkins lookup3 CPU-native lookup3le       yes        yes     no       Jenkins lookup3 little-endian lookup3be       yes        yes     no       Jenkins lookup3 big-endian pgsql84         no         yes     no       Hacked lookup3 in Postgres 8.4+ murmur3         no         no      no       MurmurHash v3, 32-bit variant
+ lookup3be       yes         64      no      Jenkins lookup3 big-endian
+ lookup3le       yes         64      no      Jenkins lookup3 little-endian
+ lookup3         no          64      no      Jenkins lookup3 CPU-native
+ murmur3         no          32      no      MurmurHash v3, 32-bit variant
- crc32           yes        no      yes      CRC32
+ md5             yes        128      no      MD5
+ pgsql84         no          64      no      Hacked lookup3 in Postgres 8.4+
+ spooky          no         128      no      SpookyHash
 ==============  =========  ======  =======  ==============================

 CPU-independence